priv-kweihmann/oelint-adv/README.md

                         Modifications to the constant db. prefix with: + - to add to DB, - - to remove from DB, None - to override DB
-  --exit-zero           Always return a 0 (non-error) status code, even if
+  --print-rulefile      Print loaded rules as a rulefile and exit --exit-zero           Always return a 0 (non-error) status code, even if
                         lint errors are found